 I got to chat about SAP BusinessObjects BI 4.1 with Blair Wheadon.
 Even our sales team, Michael Thompson and Nathan Crook, got to come along for the ride.

 But 2015 marks the first year that I’ll be attending SAPPHIRE- as an SAP Mentor.
 I’m really excited to be going this year, along with Eric Vallo and Michael Thompson.
 If you’re going to be at SAPPHIRE and want to talk about analytics, I’d love to meet you.
-Send me an email or a DM on Twitter and let’s see if we can connect.
+Send me a DM on Twitter and let’s see if we can connect.

 It’s going to be a great conference!